-What Happens When Springs Wear Out?
+What Happens When Garage Door Springs Wear Out?

 As these springs grow weaker and weaker, they stop being able to support the weight of the door.
 This often results in a door that wobbles or shakes when it moves.
-As the springs grow weaker and weaker this effect will become more pronounced, until eventually it fails altogether.
+As the springs grow weaker and weaker this effect will become more pronounced until eventually, it fails altogether.
 This is dangerous because the opener can’t support the door, and it will suddenly slam shut - anything beneath it will be caught.

-When To Replace Your Springs
+When To Replace Your Garage Door Springs

-The danger of a spring wearing out is very real - we strongly recommend that you contact us at the first sign of trouble.
+The danger of an overhead door spring wearing out is very real - Garage Door Repair Humble strongly recommends that you contact us at the first sign of trouble.
 If your garage door springs appear to be growing weak, for example, or if the door is unbalanced.
 Springs will wear out at different speeds, but a good test is to check the balance of the door.
 Open it halfway and disconnect the opener; the door should stay reasonably still.
-If not, the springs need to be adjusted or replaced.
+If not, the garage door springs need to be adjusted or replaced.
 Leave this work to the pros from the nearest garage door service company.